 Pesticide Dashboard Help

-The WPS Dashboard is focused on the universe of agricultural operations regulated and farm workers and pesticide handlers covered by the Worker Protection Standard.
-The Dashboard has screens which show the number of WPS inspections conducted; number of violations found during inspections, the types of violations found, and types and numbers of enforcement actions taken.
-Each report shows multiple years of data to provide context at the national level, or within a state or tribe.
+The Dashboard’s charts show the number of WPS inspections conducted, the number of violations found during inspections, the types of violations found and the types and numbers of enforcement actions taken.
+Each of these charts show multiple years of data to provide context at the national level or within a state, territory or tribe.

-The Establishment Dashboard is focused on the regulated universe of pesticide-producing establishments which includes pesticide manufacturers, sellers and distributors.
+The Establishments Dashboard is focused on the regulated universe of pesticide-producing establishments which includes pesticide manufacturers, sellers, and distributors.
 The dashboard reflects counts of activities and the dollar value of penalties assessed.
-Each report shows multiple years of data to provide context either at the national level or within a state.
+Each report shows multiple years of data to provide context either at the national level, or within a state or tribe.

 - Data Point Value: Hover your mouse pointer over any chart to view an attribute bubble containing the data value.